 At what height do you guys typically perform?

-Most venues in Hong Kong, I’ll say we use a silk there was six to eight meters.
+Most venues in Hong Kong, I’ll say we use a silk that was six to eight meters.
 And so you sometimes go all the way to the top, but you’re usually like a meter or two down from that.
 But I have done some concerts where the highest I was up was 21 meters.
-And that was that was a little, that was a little tough.
+And that was a little tough.

 What’s the kind of level of development you feel for aerial in Hong Kong versus neighbouring Asian countries.

-I think neighbouring Asian countries is very similar.
-I know that in like in in like New York or London or so on you have you have proper circus schools where you do a degree in circus, you can do a bachelor’s degree in circus.
+I think neighbouring Asian countries are very similar.
+I know that in places like New York or London or so on, you have proper circus schools where you do a degree in circus, you can do a bachelor’s degree in circus.

 And it’s like seriously three years of hardcore training from the best coaches.
 And that’s obviously a whole different level than what we had.

-But yeah, I feel like in Asia, it’s, it’s kind of growing similarly.
-I have a few Facebook friends around in Shanghai or Vietnam, it looks like it’s quite similar to here, the ways it’s growing.
+But yeah, I feel like in Asia, it’s kind of growing similarly.
+I have a few Facebook friends around in Shanghai or Vietnam, it looks like it’s quite similar to here, the way it’s growing.

 So aerial really gave you expression or creativity that you didn’t have, and how might that relate to your work, or your life?

 I felt like it was feeding me.
-Like when I was when I work on clients, I’m giving out a lot of energy to the clients.
+Like when I work on clients, I’m giving out a lot of energy to the clients.
 And the aerial fed it back into me, it was like a stress relief, almost a meditation.
-Because when you when you do it, you you have to concentrate so much, because obviously if you don’t concentrate, you can fall off.
+Because when you do it, you have to concentrate so much, because obviously if you don’t concentrate, you can fall off.
 And if you fall off, you’ll break your neck or something like that.
-So that that level of concentration and then at the same time when you’re in the zone with the music and you’re free-styling it’s almost like you go into a meditative state.
+So that level of concentration and then at the same time when you’re in the zone with the music and you’re free-styling it’s almost like you go into a meditative state.
 And I’ve always been terrible at actual meditation sitting still meditation, I always sit and go, when is it finished?
 So this was like that.
-That was really my meditation was was doing aerial.
+That was really my meditation – doing Aerial.

 Over the years, in massage and Rolfing, how do you feel you have evolved?

-I’ve definitely learned a lot more about how different everybody’s reality is – not just mentally, but also physically, that one person might come in like looking like this and like completely bent over and be crooked and say, all my friends told me I should come but actually I feel fine.
+I’ve definitely learned a lot more about how different everybody’s reality is – not just mentally, but also physically, that one person might come in looking like this, like completely bent over and be crooked and say, all my friends told me I should come but actually I feel fine.
 They have no pain.

-And then you have someone where you can only find the tiniest little imbalances, but in a world of pain, and that you really need to, to only keep only measure people’s, where they are in their body to themselves.
-Like you really cannot compare.
-I don’t like the idea like our arms should lift then with however many degrees and so on.
+And then you have someone where you can only find the tiniest little imbalances, but in a world of pain, and that you really need to keep measure only of where they are in their body to themselves.
+In other words, you really cannot compare.
+I don’t like the idea that, for example, our arms should lift however many degrees and so on.
 There’s no standard.
 It’s whatever that person’s standard is, it’s what they feel like in their body.
 It’s how functional their body is.
-It’s how happy they are in the body, how pain free they are.
-That’s the standard you should be working with, rather than a than too much of a this is how it should be in the human body.
+It’s how happy they are in the body, how pain-free they are.
+That’s the standard you should be working with, rather than too much of this is how it should be in the human body.
 You know?

 Yeah.
 Do you feel like you’re seeing different types of cases over the years?